 It feels great to recognise your hard work.
 Whether you’re counting your successes in minutes, hours, days, weeks, months or years, it’s important to give yourself a pat on the back for every day you’ve won the battle against the bottle.
 When you reach a milestone you’re proud of, sing it from the rooftops; share it on your social media; reward yourself with special purchases, vacations, a day off work, or a favourite food.
 Use our sobriety calculator to calculate how long ago you quit drinking.

 What happens if I fall off the wagon?

 People with drinking problems can — and do — experience relapses when they give up alcohol.
 It’s a normal part of recovery, and it doesn’t mean it’s all been for nothing.
 Whether you’ve managed one day, ten days, a hundred days, or ten years, your effort is valuable and has been a critical first, second, or third step towards full-time sobriety.
 Pick yourself up and start again.
 You can do it!
 You’re worth the effort, and only you can make this change.

 Work out how long I’ve been sober for

 Enter your sober date here to calculate how long you’ve been sober.

 Well done, and keep going!

-If you have any problems using this sobriety calculator, please contact me.
+If you have any problems using our sobriety calculator, please contact us.